MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Consider using a separate disk (or disk controller) to store data, so that the device runtime/application can continue to work if running low on storage.

-## Ingestion and Communication layer
+## Ingestion and communication layer

 Data ingestion is the process used to send data from the devices into the IoT Solution.
 Next to data ingestion there can be other patterns of communication between devices and the IoT Solution.
 These include: